Preserving the Recent Past 4

 Program

-In addition to the paper sessions, there will be additional opportunities for full and half day tours to visit preservation and recent past sites throughout the area, as well as training workshops.
+In addition to the paper sessions, there will be additional opportunities for full and half day tours to visit preservation and recent past sites throughout the area, as well as a documentation training workshop on Wednesday, March 19 and Saturday, March 22, 2025.

 Building on a legacy